printerbrr/Tradealerts/WEBHOOK_MANAGEMENT.md

 - **GET** `/symbols`
 - Returns list of all configured symbols

+#### Daily EMA Summary
+- Automatically posts once per day at 06:30 AM Pacific Time to each ticker channel (per-symbol webhook)
+- Content includes the EMA state for each timeframe currently tracked for that symbol
+- Timezone: `America/Los_Angeles` (handles DST)

+Manual trigger for testing:
+- **POST** `/admin/send-daily-ema-summaries`
+- Sends the summary immediately for all configured symbols

 ## Example Workflow

 ### Adding QQQ as a New Ticker: